ivan-hc/AM/README.md

 ------------------------------------------------------------------------
 # Installation

 "AM" (system) or "AppMan" (local) is a program that comes in the form of a versatile BASH script, fully compatible with ZSH, FISH, and most POSIX-compliant shells.

-As such, it calls other programs already present on the host, some "core," others "optional."
+As such, it calls other programs already present on the host, some "**CORE**", others "**OPTIONAL**".

-Below, we'll distinguish between them in separate tables:

 ### ◆ CORE dependencies